maartenba/maartenba.github.io/_posts/2020-08-26-producer-consumer-pipelines-with-system-threading-channels.markdown

 and thus, run our code in parallel, but that's an implementation detail.
 We are merely splitting our application's workload, so it can wait for I/O and consume CPU at the same time.

-Bounded and unbounded channels exist, and can help us control how many messages fit on our channel, to make sure we don't exhaust memory.
+**Bounded and unbounded channels exist and can help us control how many messages fit on our channel, to make sure we don't exhaust memory.**

 `System.Threading.Channels` does not help with chaining channels and creating pipelines from them, we need to create those ourselves.
 The [`Open.ChannelExtensions`](https://github.com/Open-NET-Libraries/Open.ChannelExtensions) helps here